 Blanched carrot strips

-To make carrot strips, peel a carrot and cut into half lengthwise.
-Place one half of the carrot on a chopping board, cut it into half horizontally and then further cut each half vertically at right angle to make 1/2" to 1" strips lengthwise or as per the recipe requirement.
-Boil the carrot strips in enough water for 8 to 10 minutes.
+Boil the carrot strips in enough salted water for 8 to 10 minutes.
 Drain and pour cold water over the strips to stop the cooking process.
 Use as required.

 In order to make carrot cubes, firstly peel the carrot and discard the stem.
 Place on a chopping board and cut the peeled carrot into halves from the centre lengthwise.
 Take each halve and make vertical slits lengthwise.
 Combine all the vertical slits together and make horizontal slits breadth wise to get cubes.
 You can make fine slits or thick slits as per recipe requirements.
 Carrot cubes are used mainly in subzis, curries and gravies.

 Begin with a clean and peeled carrot.
 Remove the stem and discard it.
 Slice four sides of the carrot to create a rectangle.
-Cut squared carrots into sections that are the desired length of the finished julienned carrot.
+Cut squared carrots into sections that are the desired length of the finished carrot juliennes.
 Cut each section of carrot lengthwise into approximately 1/8 inch thick slices.
 Stack the 1/8 inch slices and again, cut lengthwise at approximately 1/8-inch to form the julienne carrot strips.

-Place a peeled carrot on a chopping board and using a sharp knife, cut at regular intervals across the length of the carrot into thick round slices.
+Place a peeled carrot with its stem removed on a chopping board and using a sharp knife, cut at regular intervals across the length of the carrot into thick round slices.
 Carrot roundels are thicker than sliced carrots and can be used in subzis, curries, stir-fries, soups etc.

 For thick and long carrot strips, peel a carrot and cut into half lengthwise.
 Place one half of the carrot on a chopping board and cut vertically at right angle to make 1" thick strips lengthwise.
 Repeat the same to make more strips as per the recipe requirement.
 Depending on the size of the carrot, you can make approx. 5 to 6 strips from one carrot.
 Use as required.

-Take a sharp knife, slice it from the top to remove the stem and discard the stem.
-Place on a chopping board and cut the peeled carrot into halves from the centre.
-Finely chop ingredients by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
+Take a sharp knife, slice the carrot from the top to remove the stem and discard the stem.
+Place on a chopping board and cut the peeled carrot into halves from the centre lengthwise.
+Take each halve and make vertical slits lengthwise, approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
 Combine all the vertical slits together and make horizontal slits breadth wise, approximately ¼ inch in diameter, to get chopped carrots.
 If the recipe calls for the ingredients to be "coarsely chopped," make the pieces slightly larger and if the recipe calls for "finely chopped" make smaller pieces.

 Diagonally cut carrot